Kupang East Nusa Tenggara, Indonesia Travel Guide

 Fine dining establishments are limited, typically within luxury hotels like Sotis Hotel or Aston Hotel.
 These settings possess a more sophisticated atmosphere and often international cuisine.

-Several choices here feature seafood, Indonesian, and some international cuisine.
-Places like Subasuka and Dapoer Kupang are popular for local flavors.
+Several choices here feature seafood, Indonesian, and a few international cuisine.
+Places like Subasuka and Dapoer Kupang are famous for local flavors.

 Abundant throughout the city.
 Warungs (small local eateries) present affordable Indonesian staples.
 Pasar Oeba offers fresh seafood and local produce.